-5.8 Tie-Breaker: If both players predicted the same amount of winners correctly, then the points differentials (meaning how far the players have been off with their predictions) for all four games will be added up.
-For the player who holds the home field advantage, the number of his HFA will be substracted from his points differential total.
+5.8 Tie-Breaking Procedure: If both players predicted the same amount of winners correctly, then the points differentials (meaning how far the players have been off with their predictions) for all four games will be added up.
+For the player who holds the home field advantage (HFA), the number of his HFA will be substracted from his points differential total.
 In other words, this player has more room for error in his predictions.
-After the HFA is applied, the player who is closer to the number 0 is the winner. - If there's still a tie, then the player who holds the HFA (in other words, the higher seed) goes to the next round.
+After the HFA is applied, the player who is closer to the number 0 is the winner.
+If there's still a tie at that point, then the player who holds the HFA (in other words, the higher seed) goes to the next round.

-5.9 Failure to Show up: If one player of a matchup forgets to submit any predictions while the other player predicts at least one game, then their opponent basically earns a bye week.
-If both players forget to submit any predictions, then both will be eliminated.
+5.9 Failure to Show up: If one player of a matchup forgets to submit predictions altogether while the other player predicts at least one game, then their opponent basically earns a bye week.
+If both players forget to submit predictions altogether, then both will be eliminated.
 Instead the best loser (the lucky loser) of the current playoff round will move on.

-5.11 Divisional Playoffs Round: Highest remaining seed vs. lowest remaining seed.
-The rules are exactly the same as in the Wild-Card Playoffs round.
+5.11 Divisional Playoffs (Bracket A): Highest remaining seed vs. lowest remaining seed.
+The rules are exactly the same as in the Wild Card Playoff round.

-5.12 Championship Games: Highest remaining seed vs. lowest remaining seed.
+5.13 Championship Games: Highest remaining seed vs. lowest remaining seed.
 The rules remain largely the same, the exception being that the calculated HFA will be divided by 2 (the result will always be rounded up if it has a decimal), because there are only two playoff games instead of four.
 For Bracket B, there will be no HFA if rule 5.12 was triggered and instead the previously mentioned simplified tie-breaker will be used.

-5.13 Super Bowl: The two remaining players duke it out.
+5.14 Super Bowl: The two remaining players duke it out.
 No home field advantage for the higher seed.
-Predict the winner of Super Bowl XLVIII and by how many points they will win.
+Predict the winner of the Super Bowl and by how many points they will win.
 Tie-breaking procedure, if both players picked the winner correctly or incorrectly:

 1. Better prediction for the points difference between the two teams.

-2. Better playoff record.
+2. Better playoff performance.
 All playoff predictions of the two players will be tallied up and compared.
 First the record, then the points differential totals without applying any HFAs that both players might have had in the various playoff rounds.
 The person who holds this advantage will be announced prior to the Super Bowl.